 Even though pizza dough tossing looks great, it’s not the ideal way to stretch dough at home.
 That method is best left to experts who have been doing it for many years!

-The best way to stretch your dough is to grab one part of the side with both hands and let the rest of it flop down in front of you.
+The best way to stretch your dough is to grab one part of the side with both hands and let the rest flop down.
 Gravity will gently stretch the dough downward.

 Keep passing between your fingers until you’ve evenly stretched out from all outer parts of the diameter.